LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Facebook Messenger Templates/Best_Practices.md

 #### List Messenger templates

-To create unified layouts when looking to use the **List** Messenger templates, please use these limitations guidelines to create layouts with common denominator:
+To create unified templates when looking to use the **List** Messenger templates, please use these limitations guidelines to create templates with common denominator:

 * Facebook has a minimum of 2 item objects.
 LiveEngage does not have any minimum.
 * Facebook has a maximum of 4 item objects.
-LiveEngage does not have any limitation on number of items, but nonetheless, If layout is created with more than 4 item objects and sent to Messenger channel, LiveEngage will ignore the 5th list item and will send up to 4th item
+LiveEngage does not have any limitation on number of items, but nonetheless, If template is created with more than 4 item objects and sent to Messenger channel, LiveEngage will ignore the 5th list item and will send up to 4th item
 * Facebook does not allow for more than 1 button in a list item object.
 LiveEngage to does have any limitation for number of buttons in list object.
 * Facebook does not allow more than 20 characters on button text title.
 LiveEngage will allow up to 128 characters.
 * Facebook does not allow more than 80 characters on title or subtitle text title.
 LiveEngage will allow up to 5000 characters.